MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 -------------------------

 After downloading the CSET release and the data to evaluate, we next set up the required configuration.
-This uses the `rose-suite.conf.example` file as a starting point to copy to create a `rose-suite.conf` configuration file before editing it using the ``rose edit`` command inside the ``cset-workflow-v25.3.1`` directory.
+The `rose-suite.conf.example` file is a starting point to copy to create a `rose-suite.conf` configuration file, which can be edited using the ``rose edit`` command inside the ``cset-workflow-v25.3.1`` directory.

 .. code-block:: bash